Constantin Koszka: Club career

 Koszka was born on 17 September 1939 in Arad, Romania.
 He began playing junior-level football at local club UTA with which he won the 1956 national junior championship under the guidance of coach Nicolae Dumitrescu.
 Subsequently, he made his Divizia A debut on 24 November 1957 under coach Eugen Mladin in UTA's 2–0 away loss to Locomotiva București.
 In 1959 he went to play for Rapid București.
 In the middle of the 1961–62 season, after two and a half years, he left Rapid to make a comeback at UTA.

 In 1963 he signed with Steaua București.
 During his spell with The Military Men, Koszka made his only three appearances in European competitions, helping his side get past Derry City in the first round of the 1964–65 European Cup Winners' Cup, being eliminated in the following one by Dinamo Zagreb.
 In 1965 he joined Farul Constanța, helping them earn a fourth place in the 1966–67 season while working with coach Virgil Mărdărescu.
-On 22 July 1970 he made his last Divizia A appearance in Farul's 1–1 away draw against CFR Cluj, having a total of 252 matches with four goals scored in the competition.
+On 22 July 1970 he made his last Divizia A appearance in Farul's 1–1 away draw against CFR Cluj, totaling 252 matches with four goals in the competition.
 Subsequently, he was transferred to Trabzonspor in Turkey, being the club's first-ever foreign player.
 He spent only one season there, playing six matches and scoring twice in the Turkish second league.
 Koszka ended his career after playing in the 1971–72 Divizia B season for Portul Constanța.